Celtics vs. Magic Player Props Betting Odds

 |3PM

-- The 20.6 points Franz Wagner has scored per game this season is 1.1 more than his prop bet over/under set for Friday (19.5).
+- The 20.5 points Franz Wagner has scored per game this season is 1.0 fewer than his prop total set for Sunday (21.5).

-- Wagner has connected on 1.5 three-pointers per game, which equals his over/under on Friday.
+- Wagner has knocked down 1.5 three-pointers per game, which equals his over/under on Sunday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.